hako-mikan/sd-webui-cd-tuner/README.md

 This value will be prioritized if a value other than `0` is set.
 At this time, `Skipping unknown extra network: cdt` will be displayed, but this is normal operation.

+### Stop Step
+You can specify the number of steps to stop the adjustment.
+In Hires-Fix, the effects are often not noticeable after the initial few steps.
+This is because in most samplers, a rough image is already formed within the first 10 steps.

 ## Examples of use
 The left is before use, the right is after use.
 Click the image to enlarge it.
 Here, we are increasing the amount of drawing and making it blue.
 The difference is clearer when enlarged.